 According to the Hindu calendar, it is celebrated in the month of Ashvin, that generally falls in September and October.
-This year the festival will be celebrated from October 10 to October 18.
+Navaratri 2019 will begin on Sunday, 29 September and ends on Tuesday, 8 October

 Navratri puja might seem a huge complicated event for many.
 You can always perform a simple puja by worshipping the Goddess on nine days by lighting a lamp and offering a fruit as prasadam.